epheo/blog/notes/defms/index.rst

 Let’s have a closer look at the current implementation of our global email delivery system.

-It scaled out from the very early stage of our network while all mail addresses was summed up in a paper book to our current multi-billion addresses directory quite impressively, the workload and delivery effort is mostly shared across the few biggest current IT and telecom companies and the required bandwidth and data effort is
+It scaled out from the very early stage of our network while all mail addresses were summed up in a paper book to our current multi-billion addresses directory quite impressively, the workload and delivery effort is mostly shared across the few biggest current IT and telecom companies and the required bandwidth and data effort is